Sometimes (Ash song): B-sides

-Video
+Music video

 The video for "Sometimes" was directed by Jeff Thomas.
 It was filmed in Cuba, and basically consists of Tim playing the acoustic guitar on the street while the band drive around in a green car.
-The action also shows the Cuban model, Arianne playing Tim's girlfriend, breaking up with him while Tim plays the acoustic on the bed.
+The action shows the Cuban model Arianne playing Tim's girlfriend, breaking up with him while Tim plays the acoustic on the bed.
 At the end of the video, Tim jumps into the back of the car, and they drive off into the sunset.
 The shoot was not incident free.
 At one point, the roof of the building which the band were recording in collapsed.
 Several crew members when taken to hospital, but they only had minor bumps and bruises.

-Bassist Mark Hamilton has said of the video: 'Filmed in Cuba, and with a 'nice piece' of casting!
-This video shows Tim performing alone with an acoustic as we watch his (video) relationship split.
-The other Ash members spend the video driving around and looking for him in barber shops and gas stations.
-Of course they find him and everything's OK, thank God!'

 "Sometimes" was also released as a DVD.
-The DVD featured the single, a stills gallery, lyrics and an Ash discography.
-It also starred Ash's second 20-minute short, "Episode 2: Back From The Edge".

-The CD2 version of the CD contained Version 1.1 of the "Ash Video Mixer" software.
+The DVD features the single, a stills gallery, lyrics and an Ash discography.
+It also includes Ash's second 20-minute short, "Episode 2: Back from the Edge".
+The CD2 version of the CD contains version 1.1 of the "Ash Video Mixer" software.